Controlling symptoms of lung cancer

 Bone problems

-You may be given 1 or 2 sessions of radiotherapy to treat bone pain.
+You may be given 1 or sometimes a few sessions of radiotherapy to treat bone pain.
 Sometimes surgery may be used to strengthen a weakened bone.

 Treating other lung conditions

-Lung cancer may cause other conditions that cause breathlessness and other symptoms.
+Lung cancer may cause conditions that cause breathlessness and other symptoms.
 Cancer treatments can help improve these, but there are other ways they can be treated.
-Your doctor or nurse will give you more information about these.
+Your doctor or nurse will give you more information about them.

 Pleural effusion